 Creativity other than for “sacred” ends was seemingly the most irritating thing I could possibly do.
 It was once vehemently stated “Why should you get to be an artist?
 I wanted to be a musician and didn’t get to!”
 How dare I?
 Nonetheless, I have an undefined faith.
 As much drama and illness as I’ve been through and face daily, I don’t give up.
 There’s a reason for getting through, but I’m not sure it’s teachable, law driven, or precisely written in a book.
 Maybe I got that from staring into the dark.

-Art was my religion.
+Art is my religion.
 Art and music.
 Color.
 Sound.
 Expression.
 Individuality.
 That brought me peace.
 Integral to my being.
 Born to be.
 Peace.
 Noel.
 Love.
 That’s what religion claims to promote and provide, but in my almost featureless congregation I often felt surrounded by exclusion, prejudice, and staggering narrow-mindedness.
 Somebody once said something about “well meaning, but highly misdirected people.”
 So many things that were said to be in the name of LOVE were so damaging.
 Sheep.
 Flock.
 Not known to be very concerned with the notion of the individual.

 Born to Be